web7-cs/web7app-project/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a web application of group 7.

+Team members:
+* Panuvit Chantara st121410
+* Smrity Baral

+Web Application Engineering - August 2020

 Things you may want to cover:

-* Ruby version
+* Ruby version : 2.7.1

 * System dependencies